 90% decrease in latency

-At HOCHTIEF, a simple direct connection replaced the complex network architecture, reducing the susceptibility to errors and leading to massively increased performance for users.
-For example, a reduction in latency from HOCHTIEF headquarters in Essen to Microsoft Teams within the 365 cloud went down from 53 to 5 milliseconds – a decrease of 90%.
+At HOCHTIEF, the previous connection with central breakout and routing over the public Internet was replaced by a dedicated direct connection to the Microsoft 365 cloud via the ecotel data center in Frankfurt.
+This led to a reduction in latency from HOCHTIEF headquarters in Essen to Microsoft Teams within the 365 cloud went down from 53 to 5 milliseconds – a decrease of 90%.